vimc/montagu-monitor/playbooks/DiskNearlyFull.md

 ## `/boot` partition

-After a kernel upgrades, the `/boot` partition may grow in size if the old kernels aren't pruned.
+After a kernel upgrade, the `/boot` partition may grow in size if the old kernels aren't pruned.
 While Ubuntu should be handling automatically, occasionally this does not seem to work as expected and old kernels can accumulate.